 Transparency: The recruitment and selection criteria and all phases of recruitment processes are transparent to staff and candidates to the fullest extent possible.

-Diversity: The United Nations Development Programme in Moldova is committed to workforce diversity.
-Women, persons with disabilities, Roma and other ethnic or religious minorities, persons living with HIV, as well as refugees and other non-citizens legally entitled to work in the Republic of Moldova, are particularly encouraged to apply.
+Diversity: The United Nations Development Programme in Iraq is committed to workforce diversity.
+Women, persons with disabilities, and other ethnic or religious minorities, persons living with HIV, as well as refugees and other non-citizens legally entitled to work in the Republic of Iraq, are particularly encouraged to apply.

 Accountability: Hiring managers are accountable both for their selection proposals and the manner in which they have followed the processes leading up to them.